|1938 Xmas Party (courtesy of Strellett family)|

 |Mount Kellett as at 15th February 2018 (PGC)|

 |Numbered Photograph with identification key (Strellett family)|

 |RE-8 briefing (IWM)|

 No. 10 in the photograph is a mystery.
-David Strellett, who took the 1938 photograph, has written Ralph, which is likely to be first name, but could also be a surname.
+David Strellett, who took the 1938 photograph, has written Ralph, which is likely to be the first name but could also be a surname.
 There is an annotated note that he worked for the Education Department, possibly a school teacher.
-A search of the government year books provided no elucidation.
+A search of the government yearbooks provided no elucidation.
 Perhaps a reader might recognise him from the photograph and solve the mystery, of who he is and what became of him.